Eric-LLMs/LLMs-Lab-2024/README.md

 ## 3. RAG

-This folder contains two different **RAG (Retrieval-Augmented Generation)** pipelines.
-The first one is based on Elasticsearch (ES), and the second one is based on a vector database, ChromaDB.
+This folder contains tree different **RAG (Retrieval-Augmented Generation)** pipelines.
+The first one is based on Elasticsearch (ES), the second one is based on a vector database, ChromaDB, and the last RAG Pipline show how to use data from tables in PDFs to perform RAG (Retrieval-Augmented Generation) retrieval.

 ### Pipelines